i-net-software/SetupBuilder/readme.md

         baseName = "SetupBuilder"
         version = '1.0'
         licenseFile = 'license.txt'
-        icons = ['icon16.png', 'icon32.png', 'icon48.png', 'icon128.png']
+        // icons in different sizes for different usage. you can also use a single *.ico or *.icns file icons = ['icon16.png', 'icon32.png', 'icon48.png', 'icon128.png']
+        // all files for all platforms
         from( 'source' ) {
             include 'files/*.jar'
         }